- Familiarize yourself with Union.

 - What kind of internships and research opportunities are available?

-- Decide in advance if you want your parents to ask if you are qualified for the college.
-Using the Interview to Your Best Advantage Ask the interviewer about successful applications to the college and what yours should include.
+- Ask the interviewer about successful applications to the college and what yours should include.

 - If you want to know how your qualifications match a particular college, you can ask your interviewer.

-- Write a short thank-you note to your interviewer immediately.
+- Send a short thank-you to your interviewer soon after your appointment.
 Be sure to reference something specific from the interview.

-- If you have a question that was not answered during the interview, include it in the note.
+- If you have a question that was not answered during your interview, include it in the note.